bensanmorris/opencv_for_graphics_programmers/README.md

 # TLDR

-A course on OpenCV for everyone.
+A course on OpenCV for everyone with an emphasis on performance and optimisation.

 # Prerequisites